hackerb9/notify-send-all/README.md

   will not show up at all in the graphical session.

- ## Bonus command: notify-send-to
+## Bonus commands
+### notify-send-to

-If you make a symlink called "notify-send-to", you can use it to send a pop up notification to a single user.
+If you make a symlink called `notify-send-to`, you can use it to send a pop up notification to a single user.
+### notify-send-others
+If you make a symlink called `notify-send-others`, you can use it to send a pop up notification to all users but yourself.